 A new series of Strictly Come Dancing is on its way but not everyone is rushing to sign up.

-Strictly Come Dancing returns to BBC One this autumn and show bosses are working on getting celebs for the cast.
+Strictly Come Dancing returns to BBC One this autumn and show bosses are currently confirming this year's line up.

-However a number of names have politely declined, with TV host Gaby Roslin revealing her reasons why this week.
+However a number of names have politely declined, with TV host Gaby Roslin one of those to reveal their reasons why.

-Gaby said in a new interview she'd "never ever" take part, revealing she was 'too self conscious'.
+Gaby said in an interview she'd "never ever" take part, revealing she was 'too self conscious'.

 The presenter told the Daily Express newspaper: “I love it [Strictly] but absolutely never, never, never, ever.
 They know I won’t.
 “I’m too self-conscious.
 I love watching it but there is no way.